francaCoder/franssa01/README.md

 I will be the GOAT

+- 📊 looking for jobs and projects
 - 💪🏽 working on me and in my personal brand
-- 📚 sharing knowledge
-- 🌎 looking for jobs and projects
+- 🔢 mathematician and physicist
-- 💬 YT Channel → Matheus França
+- 💬 Front-End Developer
-- 🔍 How to find me: Matheus França / @Franssa01
+- 🔍 How to find me: Matheus França / @Matheusf.fc

 <div align="center">
   <a href="https://github.com/franssa01">